HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/jwtmultiserver.md

     - MultiDomain.public.key.pem

 5. Copy these 4 files to your other Domino servers into the [notesdata]/keepconfig.d directory.
-6. Restart Domino REST API on all servers with this new configuration and you are they will now share the same JWT keys.
+6. Restart Domino REST API on all servers with this new configuration and now share the same JWT keys.